Himawad Gopalaswamy Betta

 Elephants at the peak of Gopalaswamy Betta

 If you want to spot some wildlife at this place, it is good to reach this place by 5 AM and wait for the check post gate to open.
-If you are lucky, you can even spot a few when waiting.
+If you are lucky, you can even spot a few when waiting at the gate.
 I have been at the gate by 5 AM several times, and spotted several elephants while waiting.
 While initially, I was excited to see the wild animals in the village, I soon realized that this is actually a nightmare for the locals living here.
 They end up chasing elephants away (which otherwise destroys their crops) every other day!

 Villagers chasing elephants away!